-Asking good questions shows that you are interested and prepared.
-The answers to those questions should also help you decide whether or not you want to work for the employer.
+Asking good questions shows that you are both interested and prepared, which will impress the interviewer, and the answers to those questions should also help you decide whether or not you want to work for the employer.

-You want more information, and people will usually provide that if you ask "open-ended" questions, like these below.
+Try not to ask questions that can be answered with a simple yes or no. You want more information, and people will usually provide that if you ask "open-ended" questions, like the questions below.

 Ask questions that will help you determine if you would actually like the job, and be able to do it well.